JumpstartLab/reading/html_and_css/exercises/chapter18.markdown

 One way to potentially increase your turn over ratio is by reiterating over this process and creating two seperate templates or sections of your website.

 This is typically called A/B testing and is done by all larger websites.
-The craziest part is you will have know if you are on version A or B because they session based!
+The craziest part is you will not know if you are on version A or B because they are session based!

 For basic information see wikipedia http://en.wikipedia.org/wiki/A/B_testing